 There is a delicate orchestra of hormones within each woman’s body that works to keep the menstrual cycle regulated.
 This is known as the hypothalamic-pituitary-ovarian (HPO) axis.
 Any type of disruption in this system may trigger mid-cycle spotting.

-There are many reproductive health issues associated with HPO axis disruption, including, but not limited to, endometriosis, PCOS, thyroid disorders, LPD, uterine fibroids and ovarian cysts.
+There are many reproductive health issues associated with HPO axis disruption, including, but not limited to, endometriosis, PCOS, thyroid disorders, luteal phase defect (LPD), uterine fibroids and ovarian cysts.

 If you have never had a hormone profile test performed and you are experiencing recurring mid-cycle spotting, it would be a good idea to schedule a full panel of hormone testing with your doctor.
 This will help you to know if an imbalance in hormone levels may be the cause of the mid-cycle spotting.
 If you determine that a hormone imbalance is the cause, you can learn natural ways to support hormonal balance here.